Charlene, Princess of Monaco: Health

 In May 2021, while on a trip to raise awareness about the issue of rhinoceros poaching in Southern Africa, Princess Charlene caught an ear, nose, and throat infection.
 She had a sinus lift and bone grafting procedure earlier in the spring.
 The condition led to problems with equalising pressure and prevented her from flying above 20,000 feet.
 She missed a scheduled appearance at the 2021 Monaco Grand Prix, as she was unable to travel back to Monaco.
 After multiple procedures, Charlene was medically advised to remain in South Africa, away from her family.
 Subsequently, she missed the tenth anniversary commemorations of her marriage in June, which Charlene stated was "extremely difficult" and saddened her.
 In August 2021, she underwent a four-hour surgery that required general anesthetic.
 In September 2021, she was hospitalised again because of a "medical emergency" pertaining to ENT complications.
 On 8 October 2021, it was announced that she had undergone a final procedure.
 She returned to Monaco on 8 November 2021.

-On 16 November 2021, the palace announced that Charlene would be resting and that she had cancelled all her activities, including those of Monaco's national celebrations, owing to ill-health, especially "deep fatigue".
+On 16 November 2021, the palace announced that Charlene would be resting and that she had cancelled all her activities, including those of Monaco's national celebrations, owing to ill health, especially "deep fatigue".
 It was reported that she would spend her recovery period in a location outside Monaco.
 After a four-month stay at a Swiss clinic, the palace stated in March 2022 that Charlene was back in Monaco with her family and was expected to restart her duties gradually as her health further improved.

-In June 2022, Charlene tested positive for COVID-19 and began self-isolation in accordance with health rules.

 Titles, styles and honours

 Titles and styles

-Since her marriage, Charlene has been styled as "Her Serene Highness Princess Charlene of Monaco", and bears the historical titles of her husband in the feminine.
+Since her marriage, Charlene has been styled as "Her Serene Highness Charlene, Princess of Monaco", and bears the historical titles of her husband in the feminine.